goodhood-eu/react-router-manager/README.md

 You might want to use `Promise.allSettled` on the server side to wait for every promise to resolve or reject.
 Or you can go for a "fail early" approach with `Promise.all` everywhere.
 Returning an array gives you that choice.

-### renderRoutes
+### RouterManager or renderRoutes
 This simply renders the route configuration for you.
+This is a default export and you can use it as a function or as a component.
 Pass directly into React Router like this:

 ```js
 import RouterManager from 'react-router-manager';